openreadersbibles/docs.openreadersbibles.org/docs/frequency-thresholds.md

 | 10                                                | 6897                                         | 2333                                              |

 ## Why not gloss all the words?
-You might be thinking, “It wouldn’t be much more work for me to provide glosses for all of the words!”
+You can certainly gloss all of the words if you wish to do so.
+There are two reasons you might not want to:

+1. A reader's Bible is for people who have a basic grasp of the language.
+People shouldn't *need* to look up every word.
+(See [Reader’s Bibles and Interlinear Bibles](readersbibles.md))
+2. It will require a lot more work for you to gloss the words that occur very frequently.

 Although it’s true there aren’t many words that occur very frequently, it’s also true that those words will have many more meanings.
 For instance, the Greek word *logos* can mean “word” (or “Word”!), “message,” or “report” depending on the context.
 The more time a word occurs, the more attention it will require.

+If you do wish to gloss all of the words, however, you can do that by using a frequency cutoff of 7,000 for the Old Testament, and 20,000 for the New Testament.